 - Install Privacy Badger, a browser add-on that prevents advertisers and other third-party trackers from secretly tracking where users go online and what pages they surf.

-- Use a Virtual Private Network (VPN) to hide your physical location.
+- Use a Virtual Private Network (VPN) to hide your physical location (see VPN – What, How & Why for an explanation about what a VPN is and how it works.)

 A DIY Guide to Feminist Cybersecurity Offers a “Cheat Sheet” to quickly get started protecting one’s online privacy.
 Offers a list of tools to use.